deencat/aura-project-v1/.documentation/Testing Strategy.md

 ## Conclusion

-This testing strategy ensures that our frontend prototype is thoroughly tested for functionality, responsiveness, and user experience.
+This testing strategy ensures that our frontend application is thoroughly tested for functionality, responsiveness, and user experience.
 By following these guidelines, we can maintain high quality throughout the development process and identify issues early.